What is the minimum auto insurance coverage that I have to sign up for?

 On This Page

+So what is the minimum auto insurance coverage that you have to sign up for?
 Today, we’re explaining everything you need to know about the minimum auto insurance coverage required in your state.

 First, let’s make something clear: if you want to legally drive on public roads in the United States, then you need to have car insurance.
 Car insurance is a specific requirement in 49 states in America.
 The only state that doesn’t technically require car insurance is New Hampshire.

-However, even in New Hampshire, you’re required to prove a certain level of cash reserves in order to legally drive on public roads, and most New Hampshire drivers opt for car insurance anyway.
+However, even when it comes to New Hampshire auto insurance, you’re required to prove a certain level of cash reserves in order to legally drive on public roads, and most New Hampshire drivers opt for car insurance anyway.

 Drivers in Texas, for example, are required to have $60,000 in bodily injury liability per accident.